oasis-tcs/openc2-oc2ls/oc2ls.md

 # 3 OpenC2 Language Definition
 ## 3.1 Base Components and Structures
 ### 3.1.1 Data Types
-OpenC2 data types are defined **abstractly**.  "*API*" values within an application are "*serialized*" for transmission between applications according to "*serialization rules*" for each data type.
+OpenC2 data types are defined using an abstract notation that is independent of both their representation within applications ("**API**" values) and their format for transmission between applications ("**serialized**" values).
 The data types used in OpenC2 messages are:

 | Type | Description |
 | :--- | :--- |